-Specialists in the areas of housing, finances, employment, symptom management, medical care, and family life will work with individuals and families build and sustain skills for successful community living.
-ACT includes comprehensive wrap-around services that are accessible 24 hours per day, 7 days per week.
+Our multi-disciplinary team focused on housing, finances, employment, symptom management, medical care, and family life will work with individuals and families to build and sustain skills for successful community living.
+CIP includes comprehensive wrap-around services that are accessible 24 hours per day, 7 days per week.

 Evidence-Based Practices and Therapeutic Techniques